Navy IT

 I started in the Navy as an Information Systems Technician.
 High-stakes environments teach you quickly what matters: systems need to be clear, resilient, and accountable when the pressure is real.

-After service, I kept moving deeper into tech and federal contracting work, including time at Microsoft.
+After service, I kept moving deeper into tech at Microsoft Federal.
 In that chapter I built IMHub, a production multi-agent AI platform running nine agents that removed more than 1,000 manual actions per day.
 I built it on my own initiative, without a formal engineering team, because the need was obvious and waiting was not useful.

 Consulting is the natural next step.
 It is all the same work, just with a sharper focus on helping firms move from fragile process to practical systems that actually run.